brainhack-school2025/analyses_friends_annotations/README.md

 ## Main analyses
 Plot different relations between scenes, segments, duration, frames, number of local maximas and more!

-Types of plots: barplots for frequencies, barplots for proportions and hexbins for density visualisations
+Types of plots: barplots for frequencies, barplots for proportions, hexbins and kde for density visualisations

 Here's an example of a plot contained in this dataset: